learnk8s/learnk8s.io/src/clusterSize/content.md

 ## 1. One large shared cluster

-The first approach is to have a single shared cluster that you use for everything:
+The first option is to run all your workloads in the same cluster:

 ![One large cluster](assets/cluster-for-all.svg)

-In this case, you deploy all your workloads to the same cluster — in particular, this also applies to all your application instances, as shown above.

-With this approach, the Kubernetes cluster is used like general-purpose **infrastructure platform** — whatever you need to run, you deploy it to your existing Kubernetes cluster.
+With this approach, the cluster is used like general-purpose **infrastructure platform** — whatever you need to run, you deploy it to your existing Kubernetes cluster.

 > Kubernetes provides [namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) to logically separate portions of a cluster from each other, and in the above case, you could use a separate namespace for each application instance.